Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Failing to Repurpose Presentation Content

-Many marketers create presentations and then never use the content again after the event.
-This is a missed opportunity to maximize reach and impact.
-Every presentation can be repurposed into multiple marketing assets, including short form videos, blog posts, social carousels, email sequences, podcasts, and quotes that can be used in PR.
-Repurposing content not only extends the lifespan of your presentations but also drives traffic, builds authority, and reinforces your message across multiple channels.
-You work hard to put presentations together, and it takes a lot of time.
-You are doing yourself a disservice by not using that content beyond the presentation.
+Most marketers present once and never touch the content again.
+That is a waste of hard work and a missed chance to extend your reach.
+Every presentation can become short form videos, blog posts, social carousels, email sequences, podcasts and quotes for PR.
+Repurposing extends the lifespan of the talk, drives traffic, builds authority, and reinforces your message across channels.
+You put real time and effort into a presentation, so you are doing yourself a disservice if you let it live and die in a single room.

 How to Position Key People as Speakers in Your Marketing Funnel